This piece has been medically reviewed by Rich Marlar, MD, Medical Advisor to Aeroflow Diabetes.

 - A1C test: Measures your blood sugar levels over the past 3 months.
 A1C tests can help you screen for pre-diabetes and diabetes development and help you manage your diabetes overall.
 You should get this test a minimum number of 2 times per year.

 - Foot exam: Used to check for foot problems.
-Your provider will check for tingling, numbness, ulcers, swelling, or difficulty walking during a foot exam.
+During a foot exam, your provider will check for tingling, numbness, ulcers, swelling, or difficulty walking.
 Foot exams can help prevent future complications with your feet.
 You should get a foot exam at least once a year.

 - Eye exam: Used to check for eye damage related to diabetes by dilating the eyes and looking for retinal damage.
 Signs of eye damage can help determine the severity of your diabetes.
 Get an eye exam once a year.